ninewise/dissertation/umgap/paper.md

 latter scenario is definitely not (yet) reached for shotgun metagenomics tools.
-Among the six preconfigured UMGAP pipelines selected from the parameter sweep analysis we find both configurations that either yield optimal performance for one criterium (precision/specificity for the UMGAP tryptic precision pipeline and index size for the UMGAP tryptic pipelines that all use the same index) or yield a well-balanced trade-off between all performance criteria that adds value compared to
+Among the six preconfigured UMGAP pipelines selected from the parameter sweep analysis we find both configurations that either yield optimal performance for one criterion (precision/specificity for the UMGAP tryptic precision pipeline and index size for the UMGAP tryptic pipelines that all use the same index) or yield a well-balanced trade-off between all performance criteria that adds value compared to